To build a great company, you need to hire great people. As David Ogilvy said,

 4. Use Sapiengraph

-This might be new for you so let me explain.
-Sapiengraph is a spreadsheet extension that allows you to enrich and get fresh B2B data on people or companies easily using custom spreadsheet formulas.
+Sapiengraph has a set of growth tools that allows you to enrich and get B2B data on people or companies in just 5 minutes.
 Keep reading to see how it works.

 How Sapiengraph Can Help You?

 You could forget all those methods we talked about because Sapiengraph could save you a ton of time and money.
-It helps you find exactly the candidates that meet your criteria and their personal email addresses too, right from your spreadsheet.
+It helps you find exactly the candidates that meet your criteria and their personal email addresses too.

 How to Find Your Ideal Executive Candidates And Their Emails With Sapiengraph in Under 5 Minutes?

-Sapiengraph has worked with several recruiting and executive search agencies, and here’s what we teach them to discover ideal candidates and their personal email in under 5 minutes.
+We have worked with several recruiting and executive search agencies.
+Here are two easy ways we taught them to discover ideal candidates and their personal emails in under 5 minutes.

 The Person Search formula is to search for LinkedIn profile URLs of candidates that meet your criteria.
-This formula has 45 criteria.
-You can look at the full formula here.
+This formula accepts 45 criteria.

 Let's say you want to search for CHROs in the US who have worked at the position for more than 4 years.